sandialabs/Fugu/README.md

 | 'complete' | All Inputs/Outputs | A neuron that fires when a brick is done processing. |
 | 'begin' | Temporally-coded Inputs/Outputs | A neuron that fires when a brick begins providing output. |

-## Documentation
-Documentation is currently spread across several files.
-We are working on including docstrings on all the classes and methods.

-For now, you can check:
-- This README.md
-- api.md
-- docs.md
-- Ipython notebook examples

 ## Dependencies